gsoft-inc/wl-openapi-msbuild/README.md

 ### How debug the project

-Since it's a MSBuild task named `ValidateOpenApi` you can run it this command: `msbuild /t:ValidateOpenApi`. `./src/WebApiDebugger` already have a `launchSettings.json` named `ValidateOpenApi` that you can run in debug.
+Since it's a MSBuild task named `ValidateOpenApi` you can run it this command: `msbuild /t:ValidateOpenApi`. `./src/WebApiDebugger` already have some preconfigured in `launchSettings.json` that you can run in debug.

+Note: Before executing this task it will build the project.

+Warming: validate your IDE is in Configuration:Debug otherwise the execution will not be done on the most recent code.

 ### With the system test